edina/fieldtrip-open/docs/GEOJSON.md

     - either do the conversion on the fly which is going to slow things down
     - or somehow warn them that they need to upgrade their app if they want it to be functioning.
+* The Authoring Tool needs to check after the user logs in if the records are in the new or old format and choose the right version of the PCAPI for handling data.